Post-selection inference for causal effects after causal discovery: Introduction

 To fill a gap in the existing literature, we propose an approach to post-selection inference after constraint-based graph selection.
-The target of inference is the average treatment effect of an exposure $X_i$ on an outcome $X_j$ in the ``true" causal structure, with the knowledge that $X_i$ precedes $X_j$ in time.
+As in \citet{belloni2014inference}, the target of inference is fixed: the average treatment effect of an exposure $X_i$ on an outcome $X_j$ in the ``true" causal structure.
+We assume that $X_i$ precedes $X_j$ in time, but allow the graphical structure to be otherwise unknown.
 Our method builds upon the resampling strategy introduced in \citet{xie2022repro} and \citet{guo2023robust}.
 Though most of our exposition focuses on the PC-algorithm for learning DAGs and the multivariate Gaussian case for simplicity, the approach is general and modular, so it can be used with other conditional independence-based discovery algorithms and (semi-)parametric distributional families.